 Our on-site exhibitions are free and open to the public Monday-Friday, 10:00 a.m. - 5:00 p.m.
 You are welcome to visit us for a self-guided tour or request a docent for your school or organization.
 For more information about visiting the Museum of History and Holocaust Education, click here.

 Drawing on testimony obtained through the Museum of History and Holocaust Education's Legacy Series oral history project, this hands-on, multimedia exhibition follows the experiences of twelve individuals whose lives intersected in Georgia, but whose journeys took them across the world.
 The exhibition also provides a glimpse into President Franklin Delano Roosevelt's unique Georgia Journey that occurred between 1924 and his death in Warm Springs in 1945.

 "Parallel Journeys" tells the stories of twenty teenagers who were witnesses, participants, and often victims of World War II and the Holocaust.
 Although Anne Frank is one of the most famous teenagers in history, with her diary translated into over 67 languages and capturing the hearts of readers across the world, her story alone does not document the complexity of World War II and the Holocaust.
-The testimonies in "Parallel Journeys" documents different experiences of World War II and the Holocaust and demonstrates some of the realities of this brutal conflict.
+The testimonies in "Parallel Journeys" document different experiences of World War II and the Holocaust and demonstrate some of the realities of this brutal conflict.

 During World War II, 120,000 ethnic Japanese on the west coast, two-thirds of them American citizens, were forced into a series of camps to live under armed guard.
 Japanese-American confinement was authorized by President Franklin D. Roosevelt and supported by Congress and the Supreme Court.
 Authorities feared that Japanese residents were disloyal and might aid in a Japanese invasion of the United States.
 Japanese Americans contested these charges throughout the war and later sought formal redress.